Cheesy Chicken Broccoli Orzo: A Creamy One-Pot Comfort Dinner

 Simmer to Perfection

-Pour in chicken broth, scraping the bottom of the pan to release any flavorful bits.
-Bring it to a gentle simmer, then stir in the seared chicken.
-Cook uncovered for about 8–10 minutes, stirring occasionally.
-When the orzo is nearly al dente, toss in the broccoli florets.
-Let everything cook together until the broccoli brightens and softens slightly.
+Pour in chicken broth, scraping the pan’s bottom.
+Bring to a gentle simmer and add the seared chicken.
+Cook uncovered 8–10 minutes, stirring occasionally.
+When orzo is nearly al dente, add broccoli.
+Cook until broccoli brightens and softens slightly.

 Make It Cheesy

-Reduce the heat to low and stir in milk or cream.
-Sprinkle in cheddar and Parmesan gradually, mixing until the sauce thickens and everything is coated in gooey, cheesy goodness.
-Taste and adjust with salt, pepper, or a squeeze of lemon juice for balance.
+Lower the heat and stir in milk or cream.
+Gradually add cheddar and Parmesan, mixing until the sauce thickens and everything is coated in cheese.
+Taste, then add salt, pepper, or lemon juice as needed.

 Variations & Customizations